MicrosoftDocs/windows-itpro-docs/windows/manage/appv-migrate-extension-points-from-an-appv-46-sp2-package-to-appv-51-for-a-specific-user.md

 ---
-title: How to Migrate Extension Points From an App-V 4.6 Package to App-V 5.1 for a Specific User
+title: How to Migrate Extension Points From an App-V 4.6 Package to App-V for a Specific User (Windows 10)
-description: How to Migrate Extension Points From an App-V 4.6 Package to App-V 5.1 for a Specific User
+description: How to Migrate Extension Points From an App-V 4.6 Package to App-V for a Specific User
 author: jamiejdt
-ms.assetid: 19da3776-5ebe-41e1-9890-12b84ef3c1c7
 ms.pagetype: mdop, appcompat, virtualization ms.mktglfcycl: deploy
 ms.sitesec: library